capablemonkey/dwolla-devportal/app/guides/webhooks/03-validating-webhooks.md

 ```

 #### Step 2: Check for duplicate events
-The `topic` field of an event holds [a description](http://docsv2.dwolla.com/#events) of the event (think of it as you would the subject of an e-mail message).
+The `topic` field of an event holds [a description](http://docsv2.dwolla.com/#events) of the event, which is similar the subject of an e-mail message.
 The `webhook` itself contains _links the the resource impacted by the event that can be used to retrieve more information about the webhook you have received.

 **NOTE**: The `event` must be retrieved with a `client_credentials` granted access_token.